What is Stress and How to Reduce It?

 But when our body starts going up from its ability to withstand normal stress and our emotional and physical situations become uncontrollable, then it is in front of us in the form of stress.

-When a person starts living in a stressful situation for a long time, he gets engrossed with cumbersome and frustrating thoughts, due to which many types of physical and emotional changes start appearing, or we can say
+When a person starts living in a stressful situation for a long time, he gets engrossed with cumbersome and frustrating thoughts, due to which many types of physical and emotional changes start appearing.

 - Body pain and acute aches